Master hexagonal architecture in Rust

 pub trait AuthorRepository: Send + Sync { // ...}

-Your instinct might now be to implement AuthorRepository for &Sqlite, since &T is immutable and therefore Send + Sync.
+Your instinct might now be to implement AuthorRepository for &Sqlite instead of Sqlite, since &T is immutable and therefore Send + Sync.
 However, sqlx's connection pools are themselves Send + Sync, meaning Sqlite is too.

 Are we done yet?